Ananya2001-an/java-practice/src/notes.md

 - Every file name ending with extension ".java" is a class itself.
 - Class names should start with capital letters.
 Though you can also start with small letters, it's not considered a good practice.
 - each line has to end with a semicolon.
+- **Character literals are enclosed in single quotes.** String literals are enclosed in double quotes.
 - The public class name should be the same name as the file name.
 - java. lang packages are by default imported in the java class by the JVM
 - One can use wrapper classes like Integer instead of primitive datatype like int to add more functionality to the variables.